prabhin-spikewell/fakeApi/README.md

 # fakeApi
-This is just a fake api to work with asset tracking application.
+This is just a fake api to work with random application.